 MS in Oral Health Sciences

 The Master of Science in Oral Health Sciences (OHS) is designed specifically for students who wish to improve their academic preparedness for dental school admission.
-This 32-credit, full-time master’s degree program, starting in August, is open to applicants who have already earned their bachelor’s degree and have completed all of the predental prerequisite course requirements.
+This 32-unit, full-time master’s degree program is open to applicants who have already earned their bachelor’s degree and have completed all predental prerequisite course requirements.

-Oral Health Sciences students take courses at both Boston University Henry M. Goldman School of Dental Medicine (SDM) and Boston University Chobanian & Avedisian School of Medicine’s Graduate Medical Sciences (GMS).
+The Oral Health Sciences program begins in late July or early August.
+Students take courses at both Boston University Henry M. Goldman School of Dental Medicine (SDM) and Boston University Chobanian & Avedisian School of Medicine’s Graduate Medical Sciences (GMS).
 Optional coursework is available in a variety of disciplines, including public health, infectious diseases, histology, and anatomy.

-The Oral Health Sciences program takes four semesters to complete with two semesters full-time and two semesters part-time.
+The Oral Health Sciences program takes four terms to complete with two terms full-time (fall and spring) and two terms part-time (summer I and summer II).
 The MS program has flexibility allowing students to complete the program in 12 months by submitting a capstone paper, whereas those students using the full two years have the opportunity to complete a research-based thesis on a topic of their choice in the field of dentistry.
-Faculty from both the Chobanian & Avedisian School of Medicine and the School of Dental Medicine serve as teachers and mentors enriching students’ educational experience while in OHS.
+Faculty from both the Chobanian & Avedisian School of Medicine and the School of Dental Medicine serve as teachers and mentors enriching students’ educational experience while in the OHS program.
 Students also receive AADSAS application support and participate in a parallel enrichment program to build professional and academic skills.

 Learning Outcomes